Eyosi1532/Portfolio-cs416P/notebook.md

 #### 2. Difital Filtering
 - Finite Impulse Response(FIR) filters can be used here, where the output is calculated using a weighted sum of previous samples with filter coefficients that act as a low-pass filter.

+# week5: Audio Effects and Processing
+## Overview of Audio Effects
+Audio effects modify an input sound to produce a different, often enhanced, version.
+These effects are widely used in commercial audio production to refine and improve sound quality or create artistic transformations.
+	- Read-Time Effects: Effects that operate on live audio must handle issues like low latency and simple hardware setups.
+	- Chains of Effects: Multiple effects are often applied in sequence, formating a Directed Acyclic Graph(DAG) for signal processing.

+## Types of Audio Effects
+### 1. Compression and Expression:
+	- Compression: Reduces the dynamic range of the signal, making softer sounds louder and limiting louder sounds.
+Often used to maintain consistent volume levels.
+	- Expansion: Increases the dynamic range, making changes in volume more pronounced.
+### 2. Distortion and Noise Effects:
+	- Distortion: Alters the waveform by clipping or saturating the signal.
+Common examples include simulating tube amplifier distortion for "warmth."
+	- Noise Addition: Adds modulated noise to a signal, such as white noise or frequency modulated noise.
+### 3. Delay Effects:
+	- Small Delay: Creates phase cancellation and localization effects.
+	- Modderate Delays: Produces "ensemble" effects.
+	- Longer Delays: Generate reverb or echo effects by feeding back delayed signals.
+### 4. Reverb and Room Effects:
+	- Simulates the acoustic reflections and resonance of sound in a room.
+Delayed copies of the signal are filtered and fed back into the input for added realism.

+### 5. Modulation Effects:
+	- Vibrato: Oscillates the pitch of the sound.
+	- Tremolo: Oscillates the volume of the sound.
+	- Flanger: Mixes the original signal with a delayed version, creating phase cancellation patterns.
+	- Phaser: Similar to flanging but uses a series of all-pass filters to achieve the effect.
+	- Chorus: uses multiple delayes with varied times to simulate multiple voice or instruments playing the same melody.

+### 6. Resampling:
+	- Changing the sample rate of a signal, often for pitch shifting or time stretching.
+	- Pitch Shifting: Modifies the frequency of the signal without changing its duration.
+	- Time Stretching: Changes the length of the sound while preserving pitch.

+## Effects Plugins and Architecture
+### Plugins: Modular pieces of software designed to be loaded into Digital Audio Workstations or other host environments to apply effects to audio.
+	- VST(Virtual Studio Technology): One of the most widely-used plugin formats, offering thousands of effects and instruments.
+	- LADSPA and LV2(Linux Audio Developer's Simple Plugin API): Popular in open-source and Linux audio environments, these plugin architectures provide a streamlined framework for adding audio effects to a system.
+	- JACK and Pipwire: Linux focused low-latency audio servers designed for professional grade audio processing, making them suitable for real-time performace or studio work.